mathebuddy/mathebuddy-simulator/README.md

 ---

 **NOTE**

-This installation guide is in work-in-progress state.
+- This installation guide is in work-in-progress state.

+---

+---

+**NOTE**

+- If you installed mathe:buddy simulator before 2022-12-14, then run `git stash` and `git pull` in Terminal, right before running `python3 server.py`.
+This must be done only once.

 ---